The Frontline Factor

 • Clean, well-maintained spaces that signal respect

-Bridging the Headquarters-Frontline Divide
+Bridging the Headquarters-Frontline divide

 Corporate employees must understand frontline realities to make good decisions.
 Create opportunities for cross-pollination: